Depression After Breakup: Causes, Signs & How to Get Over

 Post-breakup depression can range in severity from brief periods of sadness to full-blown clinical depression.

 It is normal to feel emotions like sadness, anger, and anxiety after a breakup.
-Still, if these feelings are persistent and lead to extreme sadness, you may be showing signs of depression after a breakup.
+Still, if these feelings are persistent and lead to extreme sadness, you may show signs of depression after a breakup.

 According to experts, research has shown that the emotions after a breakup are similar to symptoms of clinical depression.
 In some cases, a therapist or psychologist may diagnose an adjustment disorder, sometimes called situational depression, when someone is suffering from post-relationship depression.